-Blackstone's COMMENTARIES immediately and immensely popular, going through a number of printings in short period.
+Blackstone's COMMENTARIES were immediately and immensely popular, going through a number of printings in short period.
 The books sold well in America, too, with the first printing of 1,400 copies in 1771 selling out quickly.
-After a period of time had passed, American law professors began to publish their own versions of the COMMENTARIES. with annotations and footnotes to the constitutional, statutory, and case law of their states.
-The first was William & Mary Law Professor St. George Tucker's annotated version, called "Tucker's Blackstone," published in 1803, which reoriented the work from a monarchical to a constitutional government and tied it to the laws of Virginia.54 THE COMMENTARIES had a profound effect on American law,55 with Blackstone's concept of natural law as a limit on the power of government finding expression in the Declaration of Independence and the Federalist Papers.
+After a period of time had passed, American law professors began to publish their own versions of the COMMENTARIES, with annotations and footnotes to the constitutional, statutory, and case law of their states.
+The first was William & Mary Law Professor St. George Tucker's annotated version, called "Tucker's Blackstone," published in 1803, which reoriented the work from a monarchical to a constitutional government and tied it to the laws of Virginia.
+THE COMMENTARIES had a profound effect on American law, with Blackstone's concept of natural law as a limit on the power of government finding expression in the Declaration of Independence and the Federalist Papers.
 The COMMENTARIES were cited in ratification conventions for the U.S. Constitution, as well as in Chief Justice Marshall's Opinion in the landmark case of Marbury v.
-Madison.
-Blackstone's concept of the balance in governmental power, which for him meant the King versus Parliament versus the courts, found its expression in the checks and balances of the U.S. government.
-Blackstone's recognition of the writ of habeas corpus and the prohibition against ex post facto laws garnered explicit mention in the U.S. Constitution.
+Madison.58 Blackstone's concept of the balance in governmental power, which for him meant the King versus Parliament versus the courts, found its expression in the checks and balances of the U.S. government, and the division of authority between the federal government and the states.
+Blackstone's recognition of the writ of habeas corpus and the prohibition against ex post facto laws garnered explicit mention in the U.S.

+Constitution.
 Of course, Blackstone did not invent these concepts himself.
 But he organized them into a logically-structured whole, and set them out in readable fashion, in a conveniently portable and affordable format.
-Unlike other forbears of the American Revolution and government, such as Rousseau, Montesquieu, and Locke, Blackstone merged philosophical principles and legal doctrines into a kind of "applied philosophy of law" that penetrated the thinking of the men who created the post-colonial governments in America.
+Unlike other intellectual forbears of the American Revolution and government, such as Rousseau, Montesquieu, and Locke, Blackstone merged philosophical principles and legal doctrines into a kind of "applied philosophy of law" that penetrated the thinking of the men who created the postcolonial governments in America.

 As the American frontier pushed westward, the COMMENTARIES moved with it, serving as a substitute for large, private law libraries that were non-existent in communities west of the Appalachian Mountains.
-Because the COMMENTARIES could be read and understood by persons with no background in the law, they became the favorite vehicle for self-study by many Americans aspiring to become lawyers without a lengthy apprenticeship, ranging from Patrick Henry to Abraham Lincoln.
+Because the COMMENTARIES could be read and understood by persons with no background in the law, they became the favorite vehicle for self-study by many Americans aspiring to become lawyers without a university education or a lengthy apprenticeship, ranging from Patrick Henry to Abraham Lincoln.